ashmanser7-collab/Ant-colony-optimization/README.md

 While preparing you can add nodes by clicking or delete them by right clicking.
 Press esc to start running the algorithm.
 Once running you can press Q to querry values and enter the index of a modifiable value to change it.
 Press esc again to reset back to the start of the preperation phase.

+To modify variables pre-runitme the code must be edited.